What is due diligence?

 - In some circumstances, we might also need to know the source of your wealth.
 This is different to the source of funds described in (3) and generally refers to your occupation and how your funds have been generated.
 You may be asked to provide evidence of your source of wealth, for example, payslips.

-You’ll be asked to visit our reception with your original documents (valid photo ID, proof of residential address, source of funds and source of wealth information and documents).
-Our reception team will take valid photocopies of the original documents, the copies will be certified and held on your client record file.
+You’ll be asked to visit our reception with your original documents.
+Our reception team will take photocopies of the original documents.
+The copies will then be certified and held on your client record file.
 You’ll need to provide your photo ID document in person, so that we can establish your identity.

 You’re in control of how quickly your instruction can progress